Monitoring policies

 Funding for adult education

 Adult education is funded by the European Union mainly through the Erasmus+ programme.
 Erasmus+ is the EU’s programme to support education, training, youth and sport in Europe.
-As the linkages between different policy sectors and adult education are recognised more and more, also other funding tools have become available.
-EAEA closely monitors the development and implementation of the funding programmes:
+As the linkages between different policy sectors and adult education are recognised more and more, other funding tools have become available.
+EAEA closely monitors the development and implementation of the Erasmus+ and European Social Fund (ESF).

 European and global frameworks

 Adult education in Europe is outlined in different policy papers, strategies and frameworks.
-EAEA monitors the implementation of these frameworks on the European and global level.
+EAEA monitors the implementation of these frameworks on the European and global levels.